 SECURING CONTRACTUAL OBLIGATIONS FULFILMENT

+The Network User having entered into a transmission contract shall, within 7 working days, provide the TSO with appropriate collaterals for the fulfilment of all obligations under the contract and/or the Access Rules.

+Appropriate collaterals for the fulfilment of obligations to the TSO shall be deemed to be:

+advance payment for transmission services and/or imbalance and/or calculated security charge funds;

+guarantees from a bank or other credit institution (hereinafter – the Guarantee).

-The TSO shall have the right to request to submit / appropriate collaterals for the fulfilment of all obligations under the contract and / or the Access Rules under the following circumstances:
+The TSO shall have the right to request to submit / increase appropriate collaterals for the fulfilment of all obligations under the contract and / or the Access Rules under the following circumstances:

 If the TSO identifies changed (increased) risk due to the imbalances of a Network User; and / or